ReqwerT/labfortasks/report.md

 ## Operating the System and Its Functioning

 To run the system, we first need to download the files from github.
-Then our "libvirt/start_all.sh" script will start the entire system.
+We should go to the libvirt folder with the terminal and type `vagrant up` as `root`.

 ```bash
 cd /libvirt